philippschroeppel/nebulous/README.md

     currency: USD
 restart: Never
 ```
-Replace `my-bucket` with your bucket name, and make sure your aws credentials and runpod credentials are set up.
+Replace `my-bucket` with your bucket name, and make sure your aws and runpod credentials are in your environment.

 ```sh
 nebu create container -f examples/containers/trl.yaml